FilipePires98/ChangeMaker/README.md

 ## Author

-The author of the code and conducted study is Filipe Pires.
+I, Filipe Pires, am the only author of the code and study conducted.

-For further information, please read the [report]() or contact me at filipesnetopires@ua.pt.
+For further information, please read the [report](https://github.com/FilipePires98/ChangeMaker/blob/main/report/report.pdf) or contact me at filipesnetopires@ua.pt.